danilrudin/Consyzer/README.md

 ## How it works

-1. Consyzer selects files for analysis based on the specified directory and search pattern;
+1. Consyzer selects files for analysis based on the specified directory and search patterns;
 2. Consyzer logs and excludes any files that are not ECMA-355 assemblies from the analysis;
 3. Consyzer analyzes the remaining ECMA assemblies for the presence of P/Invoke methods;
 4. Consyzer analyzes each found P/Invoke method and checks whether the corresponding native libraries exist in the system;